BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 Thankfully web browsers expose the [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto), which will let us do all that with minimal complications.

 You may wonder why the "subtle" in the name?
-That's because the API is very easy to use incorrectly and make insecure encryption with it!
+There is an official reason and apparently it's because [the API is very easy to use incorrectly](https://www.w3.org/TR/webcrypto-2/#subtlecrypto-interface).
 So we will try our best, but remember I mostly have no idea what I am doing so you should definitely check with someone else or an AI before using this code for anything serious.

-So here is a helper to encrypt our code string using a passphrase with AES-GCM (a modern and secure encryption algorithm):
+So here is a helper to encrypt our code string using a passphrase with AES-256-GCM (a modern and secure encryption algorithm):

 ```js
 async function encryptSourceCode(sourceCode, passphrase) {